teiid/teiid-wildfly-quickstarts/vdb-dataroles/README.md

 # PREREQUISTES

-* NOTE: This example relies upon the dynamicvdb-datafederation example and that it needs to be deployed prior to running this example.
-Therefore, read the dynamicvdb-datafederation's README.md and follow its directions before continuing.
+* NOTE: This example relies upon the vdb-datafederation example and that it needs to be deployed prior to running this example.
+Therefore, read the vdb-datafederation's README.md and follow its directions before continuing.

 ## Setup

-1) Run the setup in dynamicvdb-datafederation quick start
+1) Run the setup in vdb-datafederation quick start

 2) shutdown the jbossas server